-For all high school students, entry to UOW is determined by the result you achieve in your final years of school.
+For most high school students, entry to UOW is determined by the result you achieve in your final years of school.

-Your ATAR is an indication of your performance across the best ten units you have completed in your HSC, including the compulsory two units of English.
+Your ATAR is an indication of your performance across the best 10 units completed in your HSC, including the compulsory two units of English.
 Your performance is measured on your raw exam marks and your moderated school assessments, then scaled and ranked in relation to other students; including your entire Year 7 cohort.

 ATARs are released by UAC in December each year, and although most students have already locked in their university course preferences in the UAC application system by then, you can change them if you need to.

-UOW always advises students to make sure that your first preference is what they passionate about and that all the others on the list are just as interesting to you.
-Never put a course on your UAC preferences that you don’t want to study, and never choose a course just based on your ATAR results.
+UOW always advises you to make sure your first preference is what you are most passionate about, followed by courses that are just as interesting to you.
+Never put a course on your UAC preferences that you don’t want to study and never choose a course just based on your ATAR results.

-The UOW Course Finder provides details of over 200 undergraduate degrees offered across our nine Australian campuses, including the ATAR and IB scores you need to gain a place in the degree, plus any other requirements for admission ie auditions or interviews.
+The UOW Course Finder provides details of over 200 undergraduate degrees offered across our nine Australian campuses.
+It includes information on the ATAR – Selection Rank (SR) and IB scores you need to gain a place in the degree, plus any other requirements for admission, such as auditions or interviews.

 The score for guaranteed entry into most UOW degrees is listed as ‘ATAR – SR’ and ‘IB’ (International Baccalaureate).
 You may meet the score listed using your ATAR or IB alone, or your Selection Rank (your ATAR including adjustment factors).